atek-cloud/tsgen/README.md

 # `tsgen` Typescript generator for Atek

+## Deprecated

+This repo was used during an early version of Atek in which schemas were written as `d.ts` files and then generated using this tool.
+This was more complexity than we needed, so this approach has been deprecated.

+---

 Atek defines RPC and database schemas using URL IDs, various options, (in some cases) JSON Schemas.
 These can be somewhat tedious to define manually.